Equipment ROI Calculator

 Mitigation:

-• Include comprehensive training in purchase contract (1-2 weeks minimum)
+• Include appropriate training and support in the purchase contract

 • Start with simple work to build confidence before complex jobs